tianyue58/tp/docs/DeveloperGuide.md

 Below is a sequence diagram and explanation of how the FindCommand is executed.
 ![Interactions Inside the Logic Component for the `find pr/High` Command](images/umldiagrams/FindSequenceDiagram.png)

 Step 1.
-The user executes `find pr/High` command to find applications with high priority in the application list.
+The user enters `find pr/High` command in the main window.

 Step 2.
-The command is handled by LogicManager#execute(), which then calls the InternshipParser#parseCommand(String) method.
+The command is handled by LogicManager#execute(String) method, which then calls the InternshipParser#parseCommand(String) method.

 Step 3.
-The InternshipParser detects the command word `find` in the string and extracts the argument string `pr/High`.
+The InternshipParser matches the command word `find` in the string and extracts the argument string ` pr/High`.

 Step 4.
-The InternshipParser creates a new FindCommandParser instance to parse the argument string according to the format specified for FindCommand.
+The InternshipParser then calls FindCommandParser#parse(String) method and the argument string is converted to a List.

 Step 5.
-The argument string is parsed to the array [High] using the FindCommandParser#parse(String) method.
+The FindCommandParser creates a new PriorityContainsKeywordsPredicate instance with the priority List to handle the filter.

 Step 6.
-The FindCommandParser creates a new PriorityContainsKeywordsPredicate instance with the priority array [High] to handle the filter.
+The FindCommandParser creates a new FindCommand instance with the PriorityContainsKeywordsPredicate instance and returns it to InternshipParser, which in turn returns it to LogicManager.

 Step 7.
-The FindCommandParser creates a new FindCommand instance with the PriorityContainsKeywordsPredicate instance and returns it to InternshipParser, which in turn returns it to LogicManager.
+The LogicManager calls the FindCommand#execute(Model) method.

 Step 8.
-The LogicManager calls the FindCommand#execute() method.
+The FindCommand calls the Model#updateFilteredMemberList(PriorityContainsKeywordsPredicate) method and filter applications by priority High.

 Step 9.
-The FindCommand calls the Model#updateFilteredMemberList(PriorityContainsKeywordsPredicate) method and filter applications by priority High.
+The application lists the filtered applications that match the given field and keyword.

 Step 10.
-The application lists the filtered applications that match the given field and keyword.

-Step 11.
-FindCommand then creates a CommandResult with a SuccessMessage and returns it to LogicManager.
+FindCommand then creates a CommandResult and returns it to LogicManager.

 #### Design considerations: